-Additionally, there is a section about "renewal of coverage in future years" that can be completed allowing the local DSS to use tax return information in future years as income verification to renew coverage.
-If checked, the LDSS has permission to attempt to verify income electronically at annual renewal.
+Additionally, there is a section about "renewal of coverage in future years" that can be completed allowing the local DSS and the Virginia Insurance Marketplace to use tax return information in future years as income verification to renew coverage.
+If checked, the LDSS has permission to use IRS tax information to attempt to verify income electronically at annual renewal.
+If LDSS can verify income this way, it may be able to process an "Ex Parte" renewal without requiring any action on the part of the enrollee.

-It also talks about allowing Medicaid to receive Third Party Payments (mentioned in Section 3 in the part about Non-financial Eligibility) and gives information on the right to appeal if the application is denied.
 After that, there is a place for the Person who completed Step 1 to sign and date the application.
 The Application is not considered to be complete without a signature from the person who completed Step One.
+The spouse and/or other adults in the household applying for coverage should also sign in the boxes provided.

-Step 6 at the bottom of the page tells the person to mail the Application to the local DSS in the locality in which s/he lives.
+Step 6 at the bottom of the page tells the person to mail, fax, or drop off the Application to the local DSS in the locality in which they live.

-Page Eight
+Page Nine

-Page 8 gives a statement about DMAS's compliance with applicable Federal civil rights laws and nondiscrimination and repeats it in 16 languages.
+Page nine gives a statement about DMAS's compliance with applicable Federal civil rights laws and nondiscrimination and repeats it in 16 languages.